thremulation-station/thremulation-docs/docs/getting-started/deployment.md

 # Deployment

-Once you have all the requirements installed, it's time to deploy the mini-range.
+Once you have all the requirements installed and repo staged locally, it's time to deploy your threat hunting range.

-## Build the Range

-Once all the tools have been install, it's time to deploy the local range.
+## Introduction to Station Control

+TODO

+### Deployment Options

 TODO: update below block to reference `stationctl` cli when complete.